emanuelepaiano/emanuelepaiano.github.io/_posts/2017-01-24-quickjava-learning-tool.markdown

 header-img: "img/home-bg.jpg"
 ---

-<p>QuickJava has been shared on github, so you can download and start programming Java without using classes concepts.</p>
+<p>QuickJava has been shared on github, so you can download and start programming Java in procedural style, without classes concepts.</p>

 <p>To run on a Linux host, you need Oracle JDK or Openjdk, bash terminal, make tools and a text editor (like nano or gedit) installed on your linux distro.</p>